|6th Cavalry Historical Association||6 CAV, PO Box 73561, Houston, Texas 77273||www.6thcav.net||(713)557-3223|

 Provides walking tours, awards, and research resources.

-Our Mission- The Board of the Harris County Historical Society is dedicated to its mission "to encourage, advocate and administer the discovery, collection, preservation and publication of historical information, records, oral histories, visuals and other materials relating to the history of Harris County, and to educate the public about the important history of Harris County, Texas."
+The purpose of the Harris County Historical Society is to encourage, advocate and administer the discovery, collection, preservation and publication of historical information, records, oral histories, visuals and other materials relating to the history of Harris County, and to educate the public about the important history of Harris County, Texas.

 Activities: 2021/2022 Zoom Programs from the comfort of your own home.
 Consult our website for more information - https://harriscountyhistory.org/